Positives for Affirm Holdings Inc. (AFRM) as stock gains in recent trading

 Sponsored

-The stock witnessed a -22.02% gain in the last 1 month and extending the period to 3 months gives it a -41.70%, and is 3.34% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.54% over the week and 10.23% over the month.
+The stock witnessed a -18.15% gain in the last 1 month and extending the period to 3 months gives it a -49.28%, and is -5.62% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.77% over the week and 9.04% over the month.

 Affirm Holdings Inc. (AFRM) Top Institutional Holders